AckeeCZ/resizin-js/CONTRIBUTION.md

     yarn type-check:watch
     ```

-    > Note: You can read about reaason why transpilation and type checking is separated [in the article](https://iamturns.com/typescript-babel/).
+    > Note: You can read about reason why transpilation and type checking is separated [in the article](https://iamturns.com/typescript-babel/).

 * #### ✅ Check tests pass